SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/09_Tree✅/SUFFIX_TREE.md

 ### Real-World Applications
-*• String Matching:* Used in scenarios where efficient string matching is required, such as search engines and text editors.
+*â€¢ String Matching:* Used in scenarios where efficient string matching is required, such as search engines and text editors.

-*• Bioinformatics:* Used in bioinformatics to analyze DNA sequences.
+*â€¢ Bioinformatics:* Used in bioinformatics to analyze DNA sequences.

-*• Data Compression:* Used in data compression algorithms to find repeated substrings.
+*â€¢ Data Compression:* Used in data compression algorithms to find repeated substrings.

-*• Plagiarism Detection:* Used to detect plagiarism by finding common substrings between documents.
+*â€¢ Plagiarism Detection:* Used to detect plagiarism by finding common substrings between documents.

 This implementation provides a basic structure for a Suffix Tree in C#.